Université de Strasbourg

 James R. Anderson

-James AndersonJames Russell Anderson is Professor at the Department of Psychology at Kyoto University.
-He studied Psychology at the University of Stirling (Ph.D., 1981).
-He was Principal investigator in a field study of chimpanzees in Liberia, West Africa (1982) and lecturer at the Department of Social Sciences, Queen's College Glasgow (1983) developing computer-based laboratory exercises in Psychology.
-In the period 1983 to 1990 he held different posts as (associated) lecturer and assistant professor at the Laboratoire de Psychophysiologie, Université Louis Pasteur, Strasbourg, working on behavioural research on nonhuman primates and as researcher at the CNRS Laboratoire de Psychophysiologie, Strasbourg (1986-1987) doing research on social and cognitive processes in capuchin and macaque monkeys.
+James AndersonJames Russell Anderson is Professor Emeritus at the Department of Psychology at Kyoto University (Japan).
+He studied psychology at the University of Stirling, United Kingdom (PhD, 1981).
+He was principal investigator in a field study of chimpanzees in Liberia, West Africa (1982) and lecturer at the Department of Social Sciences, Queen's College Glasgow (1983) developing computer-based laboratory exercises in psychology.
+In the period 1983 to 1990 he held different posts as (associated) lecturer and assistant professor at the Laboratory of Psychophysiology, Louis Pasteur University, Strasbourg, while conducting behavioural research on social and cognitive processes in lemurs, and capuchin and macaque monkeys.

-In 1990-1995 James Anderson worked on social behaviour, learning, cognition, and environmental enrichment in nonhuman primates at the CNRS, Laboratoire de Psychophysiologie.
-From 1995-2014 he was Senior Lecturer, Reader, Department of Psychology, University of Stirling and from 1998 – 2014 he was Invited Professor and Invited Research Fellow at the Department of Psychology, Kyoto University, where he became a full Professor in 2014.
+From 1990 until 1995, Professor Anderson worked on social behaviour, learning, cognition, and environmental enrichment in nonhuman primates at the French National Centre for Scientific Research (CNRS), Laboratory of Psychophysiology.
+From 1995-2014, he was senior lecturer and reader, Department of Psychology, University of Stirling and from 1998–2014, he was invited professor and invited research fellow at Kyoto University, where he became a full professor in 2014.

-Professor Anderson has published more than 200 articles in peer-reviewed articles, and 35 book reviews.
+Professor Anderson has published more than 200 articles in peer-reviewed journals, and 35 book reviews.
 He has been on numerous radio and television programs as expert on primate cognition and intelligence.
-His current research focuses on social evaluation comparing non-human primates with humans.
-Notably he and his collaborators have recently found that capuchin monkeys care for (non-)reciprocal treatment of others by others and change their behaviour as a result.
+In the past decade, he has published numerous papers in the domain of comparative evolutionary thanatology, exploring what other species understand about death, and how they respond to dying and death within their societies.

 France 2030